 Q: I don't understand the purpose of the Sectors and why this selection is important.

-A: If possible, the sectors should be set at the highest value that is a multiple of the numbers drawn.
+A: If possible, the sectors should be set at a value that is a multiple of the numbers drawn.
 This is especially critical for games that draw from a small pool, like Pick-type lotteries.
-So for Pick-type lotteries, which draw from a pool of ten numbers (0 to 9), the Sectors should be 5.
+So for Pick-type lotteries, which draw from a pool of ten numbers (0 to 9), the Sectors should be either 2 or 5.
 Why?
 Because for a pool of 10 numbers, only 2 and 5 are multiples.
-And 5 is the higher value.
-What happens when you choose another Sector (like 3 or 4)?
-Then one of the pools will be larger than the others, skewing the suggestions to those pools.
+If you choose another Sector (like 3 or 4), then one of the pools will be larger than the others, skewing the suggestions to those pools.

 Q: My lottery has a bonus number, and it uses different size pools (1 to 56 for the non-bonus part, and 1 to 46 for the bonus part).
 So what sector size should I use?
 For the bonus or non-bonus part?

 A: You should select the Sector value for the non-bonus part.

 Q: My lottery chooses from 1 to 59.
 None of the sectors are multiples of this.
 What should I choose?

 A: In the absence of a multiple, choose the largest sector (7).

 Q: My lottery chooses from 1 to 35.
 What sampling size should I choose?

 A: There is no formula or rule from which to choose the sampling size setting.
 Only experimentation with the different sampling size settings will help to find out which sampling size is best for a particular lottery.